 Despite the widespread demand, the position of a customer service rep can be difficult to screen for and fill.
 Above all, this person should have excellent interpersonal skills, patience, and a helping attitude.
 He or she should also have the ability to communicate effectively across spoken and written channels.

-How do you ensure that you’re hiring a customer service rep that aligns culturally with your organization and has the right attitude and outlook to do the job?
+How do you ensure that you are hiring a customer service rep that aligns culturally with your organization and has the right attitude toward their job?
 The communicative nature of customer service makes the interview portion of an application all the more important.
 We’ve created a list of customer service interview questions to help you get started.
 If you’re a candidate gearing up for an interview, these questions will also give you insight into what to expect and prepare for.

 1. Define customer service and how you implement it in your job.